 Does the treatment hurt?

-A very fine needle is used for the 1-3 injections that are usually given per muscle.
+A very fine needle is used for the injections into the muscle.
 Some patients report minor and temporary discomfort from treatment.
+You may request localized numbing agents when booking the appointment to ensure comfort.

 Is there any downtime?